 The QI Program provides a formal structure and process to monitor and evaluate the quality and safety of care and services provided to the members.
-The scope is organization-wide encompassing all of Capital's products.
-Capital's service area includes 21 counties of central Pennsylvania, including both rural and urban areas.
+The scope is organization-wide, encompassing all of Capital's products.
+Capital's central Pennsylvania service area includes both rural and urban regions.
+Capital's BlueJourney service area includes 21 counties.
+Capital Blue Cross | WellSpan Health's service area includes six counties.
 When appropriate, special considerations for cultural competency needs relating to language, ethnicity, gender, age, the complexity of health needs, and economic status are provided to assist the members in effectively accessing and using covered benefits.
 Through the formal QI Program inclusive of Triple Aim outcome metrics, key focus areas for Capital's continuous quality improvement efforts include: